-In January 2019, 350,000 finder's warrants were issued in connection with the private placement financing.
-Each finder's warrant entitles the holder to purchase one common share of the Company at a price of \$0.60 for a period of two years from closing.
-The warrants were valued at \$118,226 using the Black-Scholes pricing model with the following assumptions: estimated life of two years, risk-free rate of 1.82%, volatility of 118%, and nil forecasted dividend yield.
+In September 2020, 7,631,579 warrants and 454,989 finder's warrants were issued in connection with the private placement financing.
+Each warrant or finder's warrant entitles the holder to purchase one common share of the Company at a price of \$0.55 for a period of two years from closing.
+The finders' warrant of 454,989 were valued at \$56,292 using the Black-Scholes pricing model with the following assumptions: estimated life of two years, risk-free rate of 0.25%, volatility of 80%, and nil forecasted dividend yield.